elsiklab/maizemine_doc/docs/index.md

 **Alias and DBxref:**

 The Alias and DBxref section provides aliases (if any) and cross references to other gene model sets or assemblies.
-The current release of MaizeMine has gene models for the latest B73 assembly and the latest RefSeq gene models.

 ![DBxref section of reports page](./images/fig22_reportsummary_Dbxref.png "DBxref section of the reports page")